slamgLuke/x86-64-learning/README.md

 as -o asem.o asem.s [-g]
 gcc -o asem asem.o [-no-pie] [-no-startfiles] [-g]
 ```
-The -g flag is for debugging, the -no-pie flag is to mark the code as not being Position Independent (which makes accessing global variables easier), and the -no-startfiles flag is used if you don't want to use a `main()` function.
+The -g flag is for debugging **(which you WILL need)**, the -no-pie flag is to mark the code as not being Position Independent (which makes accessing global variables easier), and the -no-startfiles flag is used if you don't want to use a `main()` function.

 I know GAS is not the most popular syntax, even I consider it a bit ugly and slightly confusing, but since its the one that Linux uses, I decided to stick with it for compatibility reasons. *Yes, you can get used to it.*

 Still, I'm not here to argue about which is my favourite flavour of 0s and 1s.
-You can use whatever syntax or assembler you want.
+You can use whatever syntax or assembler you want and learn the same skills.

 ## About the projects